 HG&E is the current owner of the Holyoke Dam, Canal System, and associated hydroelectric facilities, which it purchased from Northeast Utilities (Holyoke Water Power) in 2001.
 Electrical output from this hydro system provides approximately two thirds of Holyoke’s annual electricity use.
-HG&E received Low Impact Hydropower Institute (LIHI) certification for its hydro system in 2012.
+HG&E received Low Impact Hydropower Institute (LIHI) certification for its hydro system in 2012 and was recertified in 2017.
 Refer to the sections below to learn more about HG&E’s hydro facilities.

 Holyoke Dam and Hadley Falls Facility